ONSdigital/sdc-global-design-patterns/components/02-form-elements/mutually-exclusive/readme.md

 > - Other
 > - Or, No central heating.
 Selecting this will uncheck all other checkboxes

-When the user checks 'No central heating' the audio playback is:
+When the user checks ‘No central heating’ the audio playback is:

 > - Or, No central heating.
 Selecting this will uncheck all other checkboxes, unchecked, Tick box